kaslusimoes/MSc-Thesis/source/31_meanfield.md

 $$ P_k(\student_k) = \frac{1}{Z_k} \exp \left( - \beta \sum_{i \in \partial k} \int \mathrm{d}\student_i P_i V_{ik} \right)$$ {#eq:meanfieldexact}

 Unfortunately, due to the rather complex form of the potential $V_{ij}$, the equation above is intractable.
-In that case we are going to *choose* a mean field probability distribution family (instead of *selecting* the best one).
+In that case, instead of selecting the best mean field probability distribution family, we are going to choose one with a similar functional form.

 We proceed comparing the exact mean field projection done above and the hamiltonian in [@eq:hamiltonian1] to an approximate distribution that takes into account only an effective number of neighbors $\nu_{(i)}$ with effective interactions $m_{(i)}$ and $r_{(i)}$:

 $$ P_j(\student_j) = \frac{1}{Z_j} \left[ \varepsilon + \left(1 - 2\varepsilon\right) \Phi \left( \frac1\gamma \left( r_{(i)} h_j + \sigma_j m_{(i)} \right) \right) \right]^{\beta \nu_{(j)} \gamma^2} $$

 In fact, one can think of $m$ and $r$ as parameters that describe the overall behavior of the society, such that one agent $i$ receives signals from its neighbors irrespective of label $i$.
-This does not mean that all the agents are identical, but that they draw their moral vector from the same probability distribution.
+This does not mean that all the agents are identical, but that they draw their moral vector from the same probability distribution (being held constant all the other parameters: $\beta, \varepsilon, \gamma$)

 We can represent this self-consistently with the following set of equations to be obeyed: